Arriva: Bus and coach

-In May 2013, Arriva entered the Serbian bus market with the purchase of Veolia Transport Central Europe (Veolia Transport Litas in Požarevac and Veolia Transport Luv in Belgrade) with 250 buses.
-In January 2015, Arriva commenced operating bus services in Niš with 33 buses.

 Slovakia

 Bus

-In July 2008, Arriva entered the Slovak bus market with the purchase of an 80% share in Eurobus Invest.
+In July 2008, Arriva entered the Slovak bus market with the purchase of an 80% share in Eurobus Invest, getting control over the SAD Nové Zámky and SAD Michalovce bus companies.
 In July 2015, it purchased SAD Liorbus and SAD Trnava.
-Coach services are operated under the Arriva Express brand. by November 2016, Arriva was employing 2,390 people and operated 1,335 buses.
+Coach services are operated under the Arriva Express brand.
+By November 2016, Arriva was employing 2,390 people and operated 1,335 buses.

-Later, Arriva also bought the bus companies Veolia transport Nitra, SAD Nové Zámky, SAD Michalovce.
+In the meantime, Arriva also bought the bus company Veolia transport Nitra.

-In 2021, Arriva won a 10-years contract to operate IDS BK regional buses in Bratislava Region via its subsidiary Arriva Mobility Services s.r.o.
+During 2021, Arriva was awarded a ten-year contract to operate IDS BK regional buses in Bratislava Region via its subsidiary Arriva Mobility Services s.r.o.

 Slovenia

 Bus

 In May 2013, Arriva entered the Slovenian bus market with the purchase of Veolia Transport Central Europe (Veolia Transport Štajerska, Veolia Transport Dolenjska and Primorska) with 270 buses.

 Spain

 Bus

 In July 1998, Arriva purchased Ideal Auto Sociedad Anónima (IASA) followed in September 1999 by Transportes Finisterre, both in Galicia.
 Their services cover three of the four provinces in the region: A Coruña, Lugo and Ourense, including part of the famous Santiago pilgrimage route.
-In January 2002, Arriva commenced operating in Majorca with the purchase of Autocares Mallorca and Bus Nord.
+In January 2002, Arriva commenced operating in Mallorca with the purchase of Autocares Mallorca and Bus Nord.
 These operate on the northern and western parts of the island, linking the capital Palma with towns such as Soller, Inca and Alcúdia.

-In 2007, Arriva acquired Autocares Fray Escoba and Esfera in Madrid.
+During 2007, Arriva acquired Autocares Fray Escoba and Esfera in Madrid.
 In July 2008, Arriva acquired Empresa de Blas y Cia, which operates routes between Madrid and southwestern cities in its metropolitan area (Alcorcón, Móstoles, Villaviciosa de Odón, Navalcarnero...), and between those cities.